Bishal2468/WeatherForecast-Assignment1/README.md

 • Special case: If the average rainfall of the past n days was exactly 75, return ”thunderstorm”.
 Make sure that you only work with data that has been suﬀiciently prepared using the dataPreparation method!

+## I have attached the pdf file in this repository.